Differences in Rights at Postsecondary Education

 After receiving your documentation, the school will review

 your request to determine appropriate academic adjustments.
-You should expect an interactive process,
+You should

-but unlike high school, your parents typically will not be involved in this process.
+but unlike high school, your parents typically will not be involved in

 Issues with Academic Adjustments